Your local Costa Rica Travel agency, since 1999

 Meet the superstar of the ocean—the Giant Manta Ray!

 With its immense size and graceful presence, the Giant Manta Ray steals the show in Costa Rica's marine paradise.
+Whoever dives in these waters wants to see a manta ray if possible, and for good reason.
 These gentle giants boast a magnificent triangular or rhomboidal-shaped body, featuring wings, also known as pectoral fins, that can span an impressive 23 feet or more.
+They're an incredible sight to behold.

-Let's dive into everything you need to know about these creatures, including their seasons, fascinating facts, and more.
+Let's dive into everything you need to know about these creatures, including the seasons when they're most active, fascinating facts about the species, the conservation efforts to preserve them, and more.

 Spotting the Giant Manta Rays in Costa Rica